 We have before us a composition of intricate but clear texture.

 This is the fourth essay in this series.
-The other essays may be found here: I, II, III.
-Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
+The other essays may be found here: I, II, III, V, VI, VII, VIII, IX, and X. We highly recommend Eva Brann’s The Music of the Republic: Essays on Socrates’ Conversations and Plato’s Writings.
 This essay originally appeared in the St. John’s Review (Volume 39, Number 1 and 2, 1989 – 1990) and is republished here with gracious permission of the author.
 Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers).

 See Hackforth, Plato’s Phaedrus, Library of Liberal Arts (New York 1952), p.
 118. Plato founded a shrine to the Muses in the Academy (Diogenes Laertius IV, I; cf. III, 25).